 The initiative demonstrated the benefits of involving all members of society and working as a single team with shared interests.
 “Women worked side by side with men on waste collection, improving the condition of roads and raising awareness on prevention of cholera,” says Kawkab Hajjar.
 And, as a result of this more inclusive approach, the council has determined to provide reading lessons as a way to empower illiterate women.

-“We used to wait for help to come, but no more!
-Now we all get out and work on it (the access road) as one and the problem is over in no time.
-Now we all realize the enormous difference between team effort and individual effort!”, said Ali Saleh.
+“We used to wait for help to come, but no more!” says Ali Saleh.
+“Now we all get out and work as one and the problem is over in no time.
+Now we all realize the enormous difference between team effort and individual effort!”

-The Social Protection for Community Resilience Project (SPCRP) is funded and supported by the European Union (EU) and implemented in partnership with the UN Development Programme (UNDP) and The Social Fund for Development (SFD).
-The USD$28 million SPCRP aims to enhance the purchasing capacity of vulnerable communities while restoring community infrastructure and improving access to key services, and building the capacities of communities and local authorities.
+The Social Protection for Community Resilience Project (SPCRP) is funded and supported by the European Union (EU) and implemented by UN Development Programme (UNDP) in partnership with The Social Fund for Development (SFD).
+The US$28 million project aims to enhance the purchasing capacity of vulnerable communities while restoring community infrastructure, improving access to key services, and building the capacity of communities and local authorities.